lfreina/Twitter_scrape_tutorial/README.md

 The following will install the required python packages.
 Don't forget to activate your virtual environment first!

->pip install twitterscraper gensim nltk
+>pip install twitterscraper gensim nltk wtforms flask plotly sklearn